visionmedia/masteringnode/chapters/fs.md

 # File System

- The 'fs' module is the library to work with the filesystem.
-The commands follows the UNIX operations to work with the filesystem.
- Most methods support an asynchronous and synchronous method call.
+ To work with the filesystem node provides us with the 'fs' module.
+The commands follows the POSIX operations, with most methods supporting an asynchronous and synchronous method call.
+We will look at how to use both and which is the better option.

 ## Working with the filesystem

- A basic example of working with the filesystem using chainable callbacks:
+ Lets start with a basic example of working with the filesystem, this example creates a directory, it then creates a file in it.
+Once the file has been created the contents of the file are written to console:

     var fs = require('fs');